Clarity logoClarity logoClarity

 Frequently Asked Questions

-TimesFM is a 200-million parameter time-series foundation model developed by Google Research.
-It's pretrained on large-scale time-series data and can forecast future values with quantile-based confidence intervals.
+Clarity uses a time-series foundation model pretrained on large-scale time-series data.
+It can forecast future values with quantile-based confidence intervals, capturing weekly patterns, seasonal trends, and irregular spending events.

 How does AI cash flow forecasting differ from linear projection?